Electra (Euripides play): Plot

 The play opens with a prologue delivered by a poor farmer, who informs us that he is the erstwhile husband of Electra.
 When Electra reached marriageable age, Aegisthus feared that a noble husband would father children who might revenge Agamemnon's murder.
 So he and Clytemnestra marry off Electra to this poor Mycenaean, who treats her kindly, honors her royal lineage, and respects her virginity.
 While lamenting her father's murder and her loss of status, Electra helps her husband with the household chores, going off to fetch water from the spring.

-After Agamemnon's murder, Clytemnestra and Aegisthus send Orestes to Phocis, where he befriends the king's son, Pylades.
+After Agamemnon's murder, Orestes is spirited away to Phocis, where he befriends the king's son, Pylades.
 Now grown, Orestes returns to Argos with Pylades, and he seeks out news of his sister Electra and considers how to revenge their father Agamemnon's murder.
 They come to a poor hillside cottage that turns out to be Electra and the farmer's home.
 Claiming to bring a message from her brother, Orestes keeps his identity hidden, even after he determines Electra's loyalty and her commitment to avenge Agamemnon's murder.
-Sent for by Electra, the aged servant of the family arrives at her homestead, and he "outs" Orestes when he recognizing him by the scar on his brow.
+Sent for by Electra, the aged servant of the family arrives at her homestead, and he "outs" Orestes when he recognizes him by the scar on his brow.

 Joyfully reunited, brother and sister plot how they will murder both Aegisthus and Clytemnestra.
 The old servant explains that Aegisthus is currently in country where his horses pasture, preparing a sacrifice and feast.
 Before Orestes and Pylades go to confront Aegisthus, Electra sends the old servant to tell Clytemnestra that she had a son ten days ago, knowing this will bring Clytemnestra to her house.
 A messenger arrives and describes Orestes' murder of Aegisthus during the sacrifice.
 Orestes and Pylades return with the corpse, and Electra delivers a vindictive speech over the body.
 When Orestes sees Clytemnestra approaching in a wagon, he wavers in his commitment to murder her.
 Electra shames her brother, and he hides in the cottage awaiting the inevitable.
 Mother and daughter alternate speeches of accusation, until Clytemnestra is invited into the cottage to help Electra with the birth ritual for her (fictional) newborn.
 Helped by Electra, Orestes kills their mother with a sword.

 The two leave the house, filled with grief and guilt.
 As they lament, Clytemnestra's deified brothers, Castor and Pollux, appear.
 They tell Electra and Orestes that their mother received just punishment but their matricide was still a shameful act, and they instruct the siblings on what they must do to atone and purge their souls.